Shopping Bag (0)

 Her documentary work includes writing and conceptualising a Channel 4 series, as well as films investigating religious cults, fan culture, gender, female empowerment, youth culture and the music industry.
 She has a master’s in cultural studies, was creative director of MySpace and regularly does talks on the future of content and youth culture.

 “Youth culture is something that I have always been obsessed with, through both my academic work and film.
-Youth Culture is fetishizied, commercialised, misunderstood, coveted and feared by traditional institutions and the media alike.
-As an entity it's as intoxicating and interesting as it is complex, and its an area that is CONSTANTLY changing, and never more rapidly than now, which is why films and studies into it are so important - especially if they give the youth a voice.
+Youth Culture is fetishised, commercialised, misunderstood, coveted and feared by traditional institutions and the media alike.
+As an entity, it's as intoxicating and interesting as it is complex, and it's an area that is CONSTANTLY changing, and never more rapidly than now, which is why films and studies into it are so important - especially if they give the youth a voice.